-If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and 10 feet from the wireless router in order to see if distance is the problem.
-If difficulties persist refer to the user guide that accompanied your wireless router.
+If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and 10 feet from the wireless router (or access point) in order to see if distance is the problem.
+If difficulties persist, refer to the user guide for your wireless router.